businessrecord.com Listed by dragonforce Ransomware Group

 BusinessRecord.com provides RSS feeds free of charge for personal, non-commercial use.
 If you embed an RSS feed on a personal website, please include a link back to Business Record.
 Business Record reserves the right to request that you cease distributing these feeds at any time and for any reason.

-On May 25, 2026, the ransomware group DragonForce added businessrecord.com to its leak site, confirming that it had exfiltrated internal files during a ransomware attack on the Iowa-based news publisher.
+On May 25, 2026, the ransomware group DragonForce added businessrecord.com to its leak site, claiming that it had exfiltrated internal files during a ransomware attack on the Iowa-based news publisher.
 Anyone whose personal or business information appears in those files — from employees and sources to subscribers and advertisers — is now at risk of identity theft, targeted scams, or doxxing.

 Public reporting on the DragonForce leak site, tracked by ransomware.live, states that the group stole internal documents from Business Record.
 The exact number of people affected remains unknown, and the precise data types have not been fully disclosed.
-What is clear is that internal files were exfiltrated and are now being held for extortion.
+What is clear is that internal files were allegedly exfiltrated and are now being held for extortion.
 Business Record operates as a local news outlet covering central Iowa, meaning the compromised records likely contain names, contact details, financial information, and correspondence tied to everyday residents, local businesses, and community organizations.

 The incident follows the group’s standard pattern of breaching a target, encrypting systems, and then publishing samples of stolen data when ransom demands are not met.
 No evidence has surfaced that the stolen files have been broadly distributed beyond the leak site, but their public listing increases the chance that opportunistic criminals will begin scraping and repurposing the information.